publishpress/PublishPress-Permissions/readme.txt

 = 3.4-beta =
 * Compat : PublishPress Authors - integration of multiple authors in Permissions filtering
 * Fixed : Better styling in Permissions / Groups administration UI

+= 3.3.10 - 8 Dec 2020 =
+* Compat : GD bbPress Attachments - 404 error on some sites following file rewrite rules update, if File Access module enabled
+* Compat : Status Control + WooCommerce: PHP Notice on scheduled task execution
+* Compat : Access Circles + PublishPress Revisions - Visibility Circles blocked editors from approving revisions
+* Compat : PublishPress Revisions - Pending Revision Monitors group members were not properly filtered for editing access prior to display as available "Publishers to Notify"
+* Compat : Divi Page Builder / theme - Contributors granted page editing permission for specific pages cannot edit those pages with Divi
+* Compat : Visual Composer - PHP error for undefined class "PublishPress\Permissions\Capabilities" under some configurations
+* Compat : Display Posts plugin - Posts with a custom privacy status were never listed (even if readable)
+* Fixed : Edit Permissions screen - Cannot save Specific Permissions for a post type that has the same name as a taxonomy
+* Fixed : Menus screen - Private posts were not included in "Add menu items" search results
+* Fixed : Categories / Terms screen - Incorrect filtering under some conditions
+* Lang : Move all Pro translations into a single file

 = 3.3.9 - 27 Oct 2020 =
 * Fixed : Permissions metaboxes were not displayed on Edit Category screen